Holidays Calendar for November 14, 2023

 - 1954 Born: Condoleezza Rice, American political scientist and diplomat, the 66th United States Secretary of State.
 Before joining the administration of President George W. Bush she was a professor of political science at Standford University.

-- 1951 Born: Alec John Such, American musician, the former bassist for the rock band Bon Jovi.
-He was dismissed from the band in 1994.
+- 1951 Born: Alec John Such, American musician, singer and record producer.
+Best known as the bassist of the rock band Bon Jovi from 1983 to 1994, he played on their first five albums.

 - 1950 Died: Orhan Veli Kanık, Turkish poet.
-He is known for his aim to transform the Turkish poetry and introduction of colloquialisms in the poetic language.
+Kanık is one of the founders of the Garip Movement.
+He is known for introducing colloquialisms into the poetic language.

 - 1941 German forces engaged in Operation Barbarossa against the Soviet Union captured the city of Slonim in Belarus, killing 9,000 Jews in one day.